Matt Hancock: 2019 Conservative Party leadership candidacy

-Johnson premiership
+Early Johnson premiership

 Hancock continued in his role as Health Secretary in Prime Minister Boris Johnson's cabinet.
-He supported the prorogation of parliament in 2019 by Johnson which he had previously opposed while running for the leadership of the Conservative Party earlier in the year.
+He supported the prorogation of parliament in 2019 by Johnson which he had previously opposed while running for the Conservative leadership.
 On 24 September the Supreme Court ruled that the prorogation was unlawful.

 In a September 2019 Channel 4 News interview, Hancock was asked to respond to allegations that at a private lunch in 1999, Johnson had groped the leg of journalist Charlotte Edwardes under a table.
 Edwardes also claimed that Johnson did the same to another woman at the same private lunch.
 In his reply to the Channel 4 News question, Hancock said of Charlotte Edwardes, "I know Charlotte well and I entirely trust what she has to say.
 I know her and I know her to be trustworthy", a view shared by fellow Conservative MP Amber Rudd.
 Both Johnson and anonymous Downing Street officials denied the allegation.

 In October 2019, Hancock was lobbied by former Prime Minister David Cameron and financier Lex Greensill to introduce a payment scheme.
 Hancock was implicated in the Greensill scandal as the payment scheme was later rolled out within the NHS.

 In November 2019, Hancock publicly apologised to Bethany, a teenager diagnosed with autism, for being kept in solitary confinement in various psychiatric facilities.
 Hancock apologised "for the things that have gone wrong in her care" and said her case in particular was "incredibly difficult and complex", calling Bethany's case "heart-rending" and saying that he had insisted on "a case review of every single person in those conditions."